MIDFIELDR/midfieldr/docs/articles/art-120-multiway.md

 - multiway superposition:

-  Multiway data can be extended to include a third category of *p* levels; the quantitative response has length *mnp*, one for each combination of levels of *three* categories; the rows and panels encode the first two categories as usual; *p* data markers encode the third category on each row.
-Clarity usually requires that *p = 2* but not more.
+  Multiway data can be extended to include a third category of \small p levels; the quantitative response has length \small m \times n \times p, one for each combination of levels of *three* categories; the rows and panels encode the first two categories as usual; \small p data markers encode the third category on each row.
+Clarity usually requires that \small p=2 but not more.

 - stickiness: